jw0220/MovieTrackerProject/README.md

 and total minutes watched of all the movies and tv shows combined.

 **References**
-- ui package draws from TellerApp
+- ui package inspired by TellerApp